Discover more from The Flying Fish

 The things-of-the-world get “their relative independence from men who produced and use them (…) From this viewpoint, the things of the world have the function of stabilizing human life, and their objectivity lies in the fact that—in contradiction to the Heraclitean saying that the same man can never enter the same stream—men, their ever-changing nature notwithstanding, can retrieve their sameness, that is, their identity, by being related to the same chair and the same table.”

-Things and truth have the stability-giving ability in common due to their shared resistance to change or manipulation.
+Nevertheless, things and truth have the stability-giving ability in common due to their shared resistance to change or manipulation.
 In other words, things used to be the calm centers of earthly life.
 Where real things are replaced by fake things, all stability is lost.

 In a big city, Jack and Jill decided to live together.
 Jack moved in to Jill’s place.